SAFETY AT PLAZA COLLEGE

 Plaza College uses a sexual assault reporting form to gather accurate information about incidents occurring on campus.
 All submitted reports will be reviewed and investigated, no matter how much information is provided.
 Reporters are encouraged to complete the form with as many details as they can.
 The more details provided, the better the college can respond.
 Requiring a minimal amount of general information, the form in no way requires the identification of the sexual assault survivor.

 NOTE: WHILE THIS FORM MAY BE USED TO REPORT ANONYMOUSLY, IT MAY NOT BE USED TO REPORT CONFIDENTIALLY.
-YOU MUST CONTACT MR. CHARLES CALLAHAN IV, COO, AT (718) 779-1430 OR CEC4@PLAZACOLLEGE.EDU TO SUBMIT A CONFIDENTIAL REPORT.
+YOU MUST CONTACT MR. CHARLES CALLAHAN IV, Provost, AT (718) 779-1430 OR CEC4@PLAZACOLLEGE.EDU TO SUBMIT A CONFIDENTIAL REPORT.

 Submission Is Not Legal Action